MuckRock/maternal-mortality/README.md

 # Maternal mortality data from the CDC and Michigan, Minnesota & North Carolina
-A repository of the Centers for Disease Control and Prevention’s National Center for Health Statistics maternal mortality data, starting from January 2018 and current, as of March 2023; and a selection of state data, from Michigan, Minnesota and North Carolina, about maternal deaths that occurred in 2020, 2021 and provisional data from 2022.
+A repository of the Centers for Disease Control and Prevention’s National Center for Health Statistics maternal mortality data, from January 2018 through December 2022; and a selection of state data, from Michigan, Minnesota and North Carolina, about maternal deaths that occurred in 2020, 2021 and provisional data from 2022.

+## About this project

+Since 2020, MuckRock has collected death certificate from a variety of sources, including the CDC and a selection of state and large counties.
+Given the spike in maternal deaths during the pandemic, we began seeking out additional data sources to help explain the myriad reasons behind the increase.

 ## Glossary of maternal mortality terms